open-telemetry/opentelemetry-go/example/otel-collector/README.md

 # Configuring the OTEL Collector

-In order to enable our application to send traces to the OpenTelemetry Collector, we need to first open up the OTLP receiver:
+In order to enable our application to send traces to the OpenTelemetry Collector, we need to first configure the OTLP receiver:

 ```yml
 receivers: